chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. C4B / MSP / TRIAL: Verify the license is recognized - run choco.
 You should see something like "Chocolatey v0.10.8 Business".
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and we can ignore that for now.
 1. C4B / MSP: Run `choco upgrade chocolatey.extension -y`.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and should clear up when this command completes.
 1. TRIAL: Run `choco upgrade chocolatey.extension --pre --source c:\choco-setup\packages` (this is where you saved the nupkgs earlier).
+1. Run `choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache`.
+This moves the TEMP location in scripts to use this and makes clean up more deterministic.
+1. Run `choco config set commandExecutionTimeoutSeconds 14400`.
+This increases the timeout more than the default 45 minutes, you may wish to set it higher.
+1. C4B / MSP / TRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
+This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
+Since the files are local, we won't need it copying them to temp prior to running it.
+1. C4B / MSP / TRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
+1. Set proxy configuration, virus scan configuration, or other configuration as described at [[Chocolatey configuration|ChocolateyConfiguration]].
+1. C4B / MSP / TRIAL: Are we installing the [optional Chocolatey Agent Service as well](https://chocolatey.org/docs/features-agent-service#setup)?
+If so, run `choco upgrade chocolatey-agent -y --pre` and then follow the link for other settings you will need to configure.
 1. Download packages (choose one):
     * FOSS only - go download the following packages:
       * [Chocolatey](https://chocolatey.org/api/v2/package/chocolatey)